jimchen1551/MPCS/Computer Science/Machine learning/Similarity-based learning.md

 | [[k-nearest neighbor]] |         |

 ## Data normalization
-If the ranges of different descriptive features differ greatly, [[Data Preparation#Normalization]] should be implemented.
+If the ranges of different descriptive features differ significantly, [[Data Preparation#Normalization]] should be implemented.

 ## For continuous target features
 for [[k-nearest neighbor|k-NN]] returning: